Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.iterate`

 This function returns a function that iterates over a tes3iterator object.
 This is useful for for loops.

+Note that tes3iterator objects support iteration with `pairs()` function.

 ```lua
 local function = tes3.iterate(iterator)